 If you do use our round-trip transportation, you will need to spend the night before your trip launches in Flagstaff, as we will pick up passengers early the morning of the trip and travel 2.5 hours through scenic northern Arizona to the launch point.
 On the last day of your expedition, a charter bus will carry you from the South Rim back to Flagstaff.

 Pre- and Post-Trip Lodging

 We recommend spending both the night before your river trip and the night your trip ends in Flagstaff.
-We will advise guests on reservation instructions for the designated Flagstaff hotel when you book your river trip.
+We will notify guests of the designated Flagstaff hotel.

 What is included